leogreal/fullstack-python-test/README.md

 - All endpoints must have automated tests that will prove the requisites are implemented
 - Use as many design patterns and best practices as you see fit
 - Use async methods anywhere you find it is needed
-- ORM is open to your choice

-## Database Requisites
-- You are the responsible the create the database structure as best as you can think of.
-Conciseness, coherence and best practices are going to be considered
-- Dockerizing your database is not required but will be considered a PLUS

 ## Running and Executing Requisites
 - Make your project running with the minimum needed interactions will be considered important in the analysis of your performance.
 - Make it as easy as possible
 - The ideal scenario will be to clone your repository and execute it through a single command such as `./INSTALL` or `./RUN`
-- Considering this is a Python test, the deployment can be supported only at Windows SO running machines or virtual machines but it will be considered a plus if you can manage to make it work at linux and/or mac osx OS's as well

 ## Documentation Requisites
 - It can be done in portuguese although being in english will also be considered a plus